sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 3. Thread 2 runs `pop()`:
     1. Reads `head` (`0x1000`, Node A).
     2. Reads `Node A.next` (`0x2000`, Node B).
-    3. Succesfully executes CAS: `head` nos points to Node B.
+    3. Succesfully executes CAS: `head` now points to Node B.
 4. Thread 2 runs `drop()` for Node A. Since thread 2 "owns" the popped Node A, it immediately calls `drops()`.
 Node A's destructor runs, and its memory at `0x1000` is returned to the allocator.
 5. Thread 1 resumes and attempts to now read `Node A.next`, so it tries to dereference pointer `0x1000`.